 Beyond his scientific contribution to the understanding of intergroup conflict, and especially how this might be reduced via intergroup contact, Professor Hewstone has also been actively involved in public policy input relating to improving intergroup relations in the United Kingdom.

 Professor Hewstone’s work has reached a wide, non-academic audience (e.g. appearing on BBC Newsnight and ‘Mind Changers’ and ‘All in the Mind’ on BBC Radio 4, and being the subject of a full-page interview in The Guardian).
-He has presented his work to, for example, the Equality and Diversity Forum (Equal Opportunities Commission Review), the Institute for Public Policy Research, Haringey Council, the Commission on Equality and Human Rights, the Housing and Community Cohesion Conference, and The Equalities Review, Cabinet Office; and he has presented expert testimony to the Commission on Integration and Cohesion.
+He has presented his work to, for example, the RSA, the Equality and Diversity Forum (Equal Opportunities Commission Review), the Institute for Public Policy Research, Haringey Council, the Commission on Equality and Human Rights, the Housing and Community Cohesion Conference, and The Equalities Review, Cabinet Office; and he has presented expert testimony to the Commission on Integration and Cohesion.
 He currently serves as an adviser to the Department of Communities and Local Government, Community Attitudes Survey (2007-), and is a Fellow of the Young Foundation.

 Awards Training and Qualifications

 - 1986 Habilitation, Universität Tübingen

 - 2012 Kurt Lewin Award, SPSSI